Retropaint/skelform_dev_docs/src/constructing_armature.md

 Inverse kinematics is entirely non-mutable; it only serves to return the new rotations for bones to use in the 2nd inheritance call.

-As described in the steps above, the temp bones provided must have been constructed from forward kinematics.
+As described in the steps above, the bones provided must have been constructed from forward kinematics.

 The following is based on the [FABRIK](https://www.youtube.com/watch?v=NfuO66wsuRg) technique, and iterates